ncdns rbm build scripts added support for Linux32, Win64, and Win32 targets

 The next things I’ll be working on are:

-• Fixing macOS targets.
-So far, all of the dependencies for ncdns build without errors, but ncdns itself fails because of an interesting bug that seems to manifest when two different cgo-enabled packages have the same name. ncdns includes a fork of the Go standard library’s x509 package; both the forked package and the original package are dependencies of the ncdns package, and it turns out that the only OS where cgo is used in x509 is… macOS.
+is… macOS.
 We never noticed this before, because our existing ncdns macOS binaries are built without cgo (because no macOS cross-compiler was present); now that we’re building in an environment where cgo is present for macOS, we’re subject to whatever quirks impact cgo on macOS.
-I think this is going to be pretty easy to work around by disabling cgo for the ncdns x509 fork, but the cleanest way to do that is going to require getting a patch merged upstream to tor-browser-build.
+I think this is going to be pretty easy to work around by disabling cgo for the ncdnsx509

 This work was funded by NLnet Foundation’s Internet Hardening Fund.